Symmetric nonnegative forms and sums of squares: Symmetric mean inequalities of degree four

 Now suppose $\mathfrak{f} \in \mathfrak{P}_4$ and $\Phi_{\mathfrak{f}}^\alpha(x,y)$ has a double real root for some $\alpha \in (0,1)$.
 Let $\mathfrak{f}_{\epsilon}=f-\epsilon \mathfrak{p}_{2^2}$.
 It follows that for all $\epsilon>0$ we have $\mathfrak{f}_\epsilon \notin \mathfrak{P}_4$, since $\Phi_{\mathfrak{f}_\epsilon}^{\alpha}$ is strictly negative at the double zero of $\Phi_{\mathfrak{f}}^{\alpha}$.
 Thus $\mathfrak{f}$ is on the boundary of $\mathfrak{P}_4$.

 \end{proof}

+We now deduce the following Corollary from Theorem \ref{thm:decom} completely describing polynomials belonging to $\mathfrak{S}_4$: \begin{cor} We have $\mathfrak{f}\in\mathfrak{S}_4$ if and only if

+where the matrices $ $ and $ $ are positive semidefinite. . \end{cor} \begin{proof} We observe from Theorem \ref{thm:decom} that the coefficients of the squares of symmetric polynomials and of $(n-1,1)$ semi-invariants do not depend on $n$.
+Thus the cone generated by these sums of squares is the same for any $n$, and it corresponds precisely to the cone given in the statement of the Corollary.
+Now observe that the limit of the square of the $(n-2,2)$ component is equal to $\frac{1}{2}\mathfrak{p}_{(1^4)}-\mathfrak{p}_{(21^2)}+\frac{1}{2}\mathfrak{p}_{(2^2)}$, which is a sum of symmetric squares.
+Thus the squares from the $(n-2,2)$ component do not contribute anything in the limit. \end{proof}

-In order to algebraically characterize the elements on the boundary recall that the discriminant of a bivariate form is a homogeneous polynomial in the coefficients, which vanishes exactly on the set of forms with multiple projective roots.
-However, note that $\text{disc}(f)=0$ alone does not guarantee that $f$ has a double real root, since the double root may be complex.
+In order to algebraically characterize the elements on the boundary recall that the discriminant $\text{disc}(f)$ of a bivariate form $f$ is a homogeneous polynomial in the coefficients of $f$, which vanishes exactly on the set of forms with multiple projective roots.